 There is a delicate balance between a company's ability to increase awareness of its brand and expand its reach, and thus, its profits, and its ability to maintain its identity as a brand.
 This is especially true and arguably most relevant for luxury brands (and those situated as highly-esteemed authorities, such as Vogue, for instance).
-And this is because most of these brands have spent many, many decades and hundreds of millions of dollars to position themselves as the brand they appear to be in the eyes of consumers today.
+This is because most of these brands have spent many, many decades - even a century in some instances - and hundreds of millions of dollars to position themselves as the brand they appear to be in the eyes of consumers today.

 With this in mind, consider Louis Vuitton and its Toile Monogram print.
-The French design house's logo-covered bags, both authentic or counterfeit, have saturated the market, and as a result, many repeat Louis Vuitton shoppers have gravitated away from the modern-day uniform and towards virtually logo-free bags.
-This means that to some extent, these shoppers, including Chinese consumers (who make up a third of Louis Vuitton's market) are gravitating away from some Louis Vuitton styles.
+The French design house's logo-covered bags, both authentic or counterfeit, began to saturated the market in significant volumes in the mid-2000's, in particular, and as a result, many repeat Louis Vuitton shoppers gravitated away from the modern-day uniform and towards virtually logo-free bags.
+This meant that to some extent, those shoppers, including Chinese consumers (who make up a third of Louis Vuitton's market) gravitated away from some Louis Vuitton styles, and in some cases, the Louis Vuitton brand altogether.
+The Paris-based design house, as many know, has since rebounded quite a bit, but only after years of intense revamping efforts.

 One instance is when your trademark (and essentially, your brand as a whole) becomes too mainstream and results in over-exposure in the minds of consumers.
 Keeping with Louis Vuitton, the French design house was founded in 1854 by Louis Vuitton, himself.
 Since then, the house has branded itself on the notion of impeccable quality and craftsmanship, and the utmost in luxury.
 Louis Vuitton would likely not see the profits that it currently enjoys if it relied solely on the sale of its original luggage trunks.
 As such, the house created a collection of RTW purses (and under Marc Jacobs, RTW clothing), and has fared extremely well.
-For the past six years, Louis Vuitton has been the world's most valuable luxury brand.
-Its 2012 valuation is $25.9 billion.
+For the past decade or so, Louis Vuitton has been the world's most valuable luxury brand.
+As of May 2016, its valuation was $27.3 billion.

 It seems obvious that such growth and such demand is unsustainable, and it may be at this point, when such mass-distribution and mass-consumption (at least in relativity to other high fashion houses), which creates vast profits, may become more expensive than those profits themselves.
 In fashion, reputation matters, and overexposure plays a large role in this.
 It undermines a luxury brand's identity, which is often based on ideals of grandeur and exclusivity, and often leads the luxury consumer to look to another brand that still has its image of exclusivity, and thus, luxury, in check.